piscisaureus/wepoll/doc/README.md

 ## Compatibility

 * Requires Windows 7 or higher.
-* Can be compiled with recent versions of MSVC and clang.
+* Can be compiled with recent versions of MSVC and Clang.
-  GCC (mingw) should work, but is untested.
+* GCC (mingw) should work (but is untested).

 ## Compatibility notes